Members' Code of Conduct

 Complaints that a Member has breached the Code of Conduct will be reviewed by the Monitoring Officer, in consultation with an Independent Person and/or Chairman of the Committee in order to decide whether there should be a formal investigation or other action (if any) and the outcome of any formal investigation is referred to a Hearing Sub-Committee of the Standards and Ethics Committee.
 A member has a right of appeal against a finding of a breach of the code which will be heard by an Appeals Sub-Committee.

-If you wish to discuss your complaint, please contact the Head of Legal and Democratic Services and Monitoring Officer.
+If you wish to discuss your complaint, please contact the Monitoring Officer.